ibm-cloud-docs/cis/caching-with-page-rules.md

 Not all default caching behaviors are strictly RFC-compliant.
 Setting **Origin Cache Control** by means of Page Rules uses a newer set of caching rules that seeks to adhere more closely to RFCs, primarily with respect to revalidation.
 For example, our default behavior with `max-age=0` is to not cache at all, whereas setting **Origin Cache Control** caches, but it always revalidates.

 The following example sets a Page Rule to cache everything found in the `/images` folder.
-Cached resources expire in 30 minutes in the user's browser, and they expire after one day in the IBM CIS datacenters:
+Cached resources expire in 30 minutes in the user's browser, and they expire after one day in the IBM CIS data centers:

 ![image3](images/url-example.png)